KasparasBal/Ababa-Task/ababa-task-be/README.md

 npm install
 ```

-Execute this commant to create a docker container with MongoDB
+Execute this commant to create a docker container with MongoDB ( After running this command either press ctrl + c or proceed in another terminal)

+You will need docker for the database container.

 ```
 docker-compose up